eariosb/eariosb/README.md

 ## About

 I'm a statistician from Universidad Nacional de Colombia, focused on turning complex data into reliable, interpretable products.
-My work sits at the intersection of Bayesian inference, applied machine learning, and software engineering — from modeling to deployment.
+My work sits at the intersection of inference, applied computational methods, and software engineering, from modeling to deployment.

-Currently building data products in the **LegalTech** space: applying NLP, jurimetrics, and predictive modeling to legal workflows.
+Currently building data products in the **LegalTech** space: applying NLP (Natural Languaje Processing), jurimetrics, and compliance.

 ---